mercadopago/devsite-docs/guides/instore-payments/qr-payments/qr-gas-station.en.md

 ### QR Creation

-You must create a QR code for each POS with an `external_id` that identifies it.
+You must create a QR code for each POS with an `url`.

 **API QR**